galaxyproject/training-material/topics/metagenomics/tutorials/plasmid-metagenomics-nanopore/tutorial.md

 ## Remapping using Minimap2

-The Assembly graph created can be used for mapping again with minimap2, but first the graph should be transformed to FASTA format
+The Assembly graph created can be used for mapping again with minimap2, but first the graph should be transformed to FASTA format.
+Remapping is done on the miniasm assembly to map the original reads on the assembly to provide the nucleotides per position.
+This is used by racon for consensus construction.

 > ### {% icon hands_on %} Hands-on: Pairwise sequence alignment
 >
 > 1. **GFA to Fasta** {% icon tool %} with the following parameters
->   - *"Input GFA file"*: the `Assembly Graph` created by the Miniasm tool
+>   - *"Input GFA file"*: the `Assembly Graph Collection` created by the Miniasm tool
 >
 > 2. **Map with minimap2** {% icon tool %} with the following parameters
 >   - *"Will you select a reference genome from your history or use a built-in index?"*: `Use a genome from history and build index`